srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 ## Compatibility and limitations

-- The firmware-1.2 SSDT and full profiles incorporate the relevant final 1.2.x CPPC corrections.
-The PRC1 bus-range correction is in the full profile.
+- Stock 1.2.4 and 1.3.1 already supply the corrected CPPC reference-performance values.
+The old `O6CPPC.aml` and `O6NCPPC.aml` fixups are no longer installed.
-- O6 firmware 1.3.0 already contains the corrected CPPC values, so its profile deliberately omits `O6CPPC.aml`.
-The O6N 1.3 profile also omits `O6NCPPC.aml` rather than adding replacement values not defined for that profile.
+  The firmware-1.2 full DSDTs retain the corrected PRC1 bus range.
 - O6N firmware 1.3 has no supported DSDT replacement.
 It is SSDT-only.
-- The O6 firmware-1.3.0 configuration does not expose the PCIe SMMU present in the supported firmware-1.2 IORT.
-The 1.3 profiles therefore do not replace IORT; a kernel command-line option cannot reconstruct a missing firmware node.
+- Stock firmware 1.3.1 does not describe the PCIe SMMU in IORT.
+The 1.3 profiles leave IORT unchanged and do not restore PCIe DMA isolation.
 - The full 1.2 DSDTs retain the vendor's five 16 GiB PCIe MMIO windows.
 The alternative 32 GiB apertures are not included.
 - Native and full replacement tables report the PCI ECAM windows through